 In cases when it is impractical to ship the borrowed or rented equipment to the ExTL facilities, for example, extra size of humidity chamber, it is permitted that the ExTL staff carries out the relevant testing/measurement at the facility of the owner of the borrowed or rented equipment.

-It is expected that existing ExTLs will comply with this in-house requirement at their facilities within one year after the 2015 ExMC meetings, 2016-09-18.
-New ExTLs are expected to comply from the start.

 Proficiency testing became mandatory for accepted IECEx ExTLs during 2015.
 When assessing existing ExTLs, assessors should check:

 Participate in relevant program(s);